simonswain/straw/README.md

 });
 ```

-If no options are provide, or redis is not provided, the default shown
+If no options or redis are provided, the default shown above will be
-above will be used.
+used.

 If pidsfile is provided, when Straw starts a Topology it will write the
 PIDs of the nodes to this file, and on next start will attempt to kill